 The works come from all over the globe, and many from USF students and alumni themselves.

 If you plan to do more than just attend these San Francisco festivals in March, then make sure to check out these great deals around town.
 They're an excellent way to see and experience more while you are here.

 In addition to the San Francisco festivals in March 2019, you will also find several other fun events.
 Here are a few of the most popular.

 Hamilton is the top Broadway show in San Francisco this March.
 It's the true story of Alexander Hamilton featuring mostly non-white actors.
 It follows his rise to fame and the infamous day he was killed in a duel.
 It is one of the most popular shows in SF this season.

-The Warriors play seven home games this month at the Oracle Arena in Oakland, just across the bay from San Francisco.
+The Warriors play nine home games this month at the Chase Center in SF.
 Watch them take on teams such as the Boston Celtics, Indiana Pacers, and Charlotte Hornets.
 Every game is exciting with this NBA Championship team and its all-star players.

 Many of the San Francisco festivals in March that I've listed above last for only a few hours.
 If you plan to be around town for at least a few days, here are some additional recommendations for your stay.